 They really encourage you to stick to it.

 I’m a huge fan of my iPad and am doing the big part of my Japanese studying with Apps.
 And this is where iknow really shines, their iOS Apps.
 They are intuitive well working and looking plain gorgeous.
 A friend of mine Sebastian even met the guys at a developer conference in Tokyo and had to say a lot of positive things about them.
-But when you’re using the App don’t purchase your subscription (if you’re intrested) with it.
+But when you’re using the App don’t purchase your subscription (if you’re interested) with it.
 It’s more expensive (through Apple’s fees) than just registering online.
-I even got in touch with the iknow team and got you a 1 month free coupon.
-Just register for a free account and redeem it afterwards.
+I even got in touch with the iknow team and got you a 1-month free coupon.
+Just register for a free account and redeem it afterward.

 Our special coupon code: